knokko/mardek/README.md

 sudo apt install libomp-dev
 ```

-### Video settings
-Currently, there is no nice video settings UI, but there are
-some things you can tweak.

-#### Graphics card
-By default, the game will prefer a discrete graphics card over
-an integrated graphics card, and it will prefer an integrated
-graphics card over a CPU implementation.

-You can use the `integrated` program argument to let the game
-prefer an integrated graphics card (this argument is only
-useful if you have both a discrete and integrated graphics card),
-and you can use the `cpu` program argument to let the game prefer
-a CPU implementation (this only works when you actually install
-such an implementation like llvmpipe or swiftshader).

-#### FPS cap
-By default, the FPS is capped to the refresh rate of your monitor
-(because more FPS is useless in a game like MARDEK, and just
-wastes power).
-You can uncap the FPS by opening `GameWindow.kt`
-and replacing `VK_PRESENT_MODE_FIFO_KHR` with
-`VK_PRESENT_MODE_MAILBOX_KHR`.

 ### Project structure
 This project consists of several modules:
-- `audio` contains the audio player code (OpenAL) and the music.
+- [audio](audio/README.md) contains the audio player code (OpenAL)
+  and the music.
-- `content` contains classes to model all the game content
+- [content](content/README.md) contains the classes to model all
-  (e.g. items, areas, monsters).
+  the game content (e.g. items, areas, monsters).
-- `game` contains the code that launches the game and is
+- [game](game/README.md) contains the code that launches the game
-  basically the glue that connects all the other modules.
+  and glues all other modules.
-- `importer` contains the code to import the Flash content.
+- [importer](importer/README.md) contains the code to parse the Flash
+  MARDEK and convert it to a 'nicer' format used by the rest of this
+  engine/project.
-- `input` models the game controls, which will be written by
+- [input](input/README.md) models the keyboard/mouse events, which will
-  `game` and read by `renderer` and `state`.
+  be read by `state` and supplied by `game`.
-- `renderer` ensures that the state of the game is shown on
+- [renderer](renderer/README.md) ensures that the state of the game is
-  your screen.
+  shown on your screen.
 It uses the Vulkan graphics API for rendering.
-- `state` models and tracks the state of the game (both in
+- [state](state/README.md) models and tracks the state of the game (both in
   the title screen and when actually in-game)
-- `ui-renderer` is a mini library for rendering UI with
+- [vk2d](vk2d/README.md) is a 2d rendering library that I wrote for
-  Vulkan, and is used by `renderer`
+  MARDEK, and is used by `renderer`.
+I intend to eventually move it to
+  its own GitHub repository once it matures.

 ### Creating releases
 To create releases that can be given to players/testers